 - A fully stocked first aid kit must be readily accessible.
-(Consult Sample First Aid Kit) - A working communication device (for example, cell phone) must be accessible. - The individual who takes responsibility for providing first aid to injured students must: - as a minimum, have a current first aid certification from a recognized first aid provider (for example, St. John Ambulance, Red Cross) that includes CPR B or C and training in head, neck and spinal injury management; - $\circ\,$ be in the area and readily accessible during the entire practice/competition; - be aware of the school's first aid emergency action plan and follow their first aid emergency response (consult First Aid Plan and First Aid Emergency Response); - $\circ~$ follow their school board's concussion protocol for a suspected concussion; and - not be a participant in the activity.
+(Consult Sample First Aid Kit) - A working communication device (for example, cell phone) must be accessible. - A Coach/Monitor who takes responsibility for providing first aid to injured students through the entirety of a practice and/or competition and must follow the school board's concussion protocol and the school's First Aid Emergency Response (consult First Aid Plan and First Aid Emergency Response). - The individual who takes responsibility for providing first aid to injured students must: - as a minimum, have a current first aid certification from a recognized first aid provider (for example, St. John Ambulance, Red Cross) that includes CPR B or C and training in head, neck and spinal injury management; - be in the area and readily accessible during the entire practice/competition; - be aware of the school's first aid emergency action plan and follow their first aid emergency response (consult First Aid Plan and First Aid Emergency Response); - $\circ\,$ follow their school board's concussion protocol for a suspected concussion; and - not be a participant in the activity.